Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: How well do English-centric and Japanese-centric LMs handle ?

 \paragraph{Settings.} This task evaluates the ability to perform date arithmetic across \wareki era boundaries.
-Specifically, we select a date within a five-year window before and after each era transition, as well as the date ten years after.
+Specifically, we select a date within a five-year window before each era transition, as well as the date ten years after.
+We sampled 500 unique and non-overlapping dates for each era.
+In this task, LMs are required to answer the year that is ten years after the given input date.
+Each instance is constructed so that an era transition always occurs, from the input-side era (referred to as the pre-era) to the output-side era (referred to as the post-era).
 For example, when prompted ``Ten years after March 8, Tenpo 14 is March 8, Koka 3.
 Ten years after September 19, Heisei 27 is'' the LM should answer ``September 19, Reiwa 7''.
-We use the following metrics:

-\textbf{Era Match} captures a coarse understanding of Japanese calendar eras and is defined as the ratio of outputs containing the correct era:$\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(\hat{E}_i = E_i)$.
-In the above example, ``September 19, Heisei 37'' would be incorrect, as the Heisei era ended before reaching year 37, while ``September 20, Reiwa 6'' is a correct era match.
+We evaluate models using the accuracy.
+It is defined as the ratio of outputs that exactly match the correct date: $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(E_i = \hat{E}_i \land x_i = \hat{x}_i)$.